Everyone dreams of the day they can stop working for good. But worries about finances can cloud the sunniest visions of retirement.

 Indeed, U.S. households overall spend an average of $10,742 a year on transportation — costs such as vehicles, gas and insurance — according to the U.S. Bureau of Labor Statistics’ latest data on consumer spending.

-However, as we recently reported in “Here Is How Much American Retirees Spend in a Year,” households led by someone 65 or older spend an average of $7,492 per year on transportation.
+However, as we recently reported in “Here’s How Much Retiree Households Spend in a Year,” households led by someone 65 or older spend an average of $7,492 per year on transportation.

 2. Payroll taxes